sicmutils/sicmutils/doc/linters.md

 ### Installation

-To use the configuration exported by SICMUtils, you'll need to install it into your project.
+To use the configuration exported by Emmy, you'll need to install it into your project.

 The steps listed here mirror the [instructions in the clj-kondo